Built Upon the Rock

 But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything done in it will be laid bare.
 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to live holy and godly lives as you look forward to the day of God and speed its coming.
 That day will bring about the destruction of the heavens by fire, and the elements will melt in the heat.
 But in keeping with his promise we are looking forward to a new heaven and a new earth, where righteousness dwells.
 So then, dear friends, since you are looking forward to this, make every effort to be found spotless, blameless, and at peace with him.

 Only in the earth made new will the believers fully realize that what they went through on the sin-cursed earth was nothing compared to the joy of spending eternity with their God and Lord, Jesus Christ.
 This is the glorious hope of the gospel.
 God has raised up the Advent Movement to proclaim with a loud voice the matchless charms of the Savior.
-Ellen G. White writes that all profession Seventh-day Adventists should be foremost in lifting up Christ to a perishing world.
+Ellen G. White writes that, of all professing Christians, Seventh-day Adventists should be foremost in lifting up Christ to a perishing world.
 The everlasting gospel is mankind’s only hope of salvation, and Adventists are to present every fundamental belief in the light of this glorious truth.
-When that happens, this earth will be lightened with God’s glory.
+When that happens, this earth will be lit with God’s glory.
 Then, and only then, will the end come:

 Ellen G. White, Christ’s Object Lessons, p.
 415